What Happens to Your Siding During Winter

 • If you have any questions or concerns about your siding, contact a professional for help.
 A professional can inspect your siding and recommend the best course of action for maintaining it.

-By following these tips, you can help to keep your siding in good condition and protect it from winter damage.
+Following these tips can help keep your siding in good condition and protect it from winter damage.

 Webfoot's Winter Siding Services

-There’s no need to hire a general contractor to have your siding repaired or replaced.
-Webfoot's in-house carpenters can handle any exterior project from smaller repairs to large scale replacement jobs.
+There's no need to hire a general contractor to repair or replace your siding.
+Webfoot's in-house carpenters can handle any exterior project, from minor repairs to large-scale replacement jobs.
 We can match nearly any siding type if we're doing partial replacement, or we can advise you on which siding type will be the best value for you and your home going forward.
-We’ve been working to repair siding in Central Oregon since 2003 so we know a thing or two about snowy conditions and low temperatures.
-When you need prompt and efficient siding repair during the winter season, we’re your team.
+We've been working to repair siding in Central Oregon since 2003, so we know a thing or two about snowy conditions and low temperatures.
+We're your team when you need prompt and efficient siding repair during the winter season.

 Helpful members of the webfoot team.